Dhiraj57/Co-Op_Snake_2D/README.md

 # Co-Op_Snake_2D
-2D - Snake Game with two player mode.
+2D - Snake Game With Two Player Mode.

 - Implementation of core functionality of a snake game.
 - Implementation of two player mode.